There are many places in the world that a lot of people talk about and you wonder “Is that place really that great?”

 It is on another level when it comes to fine dining.

-If you’re on a budget and not trying to spend insane amounts of money at Michelin starred restaurants you’re still in luck.
+If you’re not trying to spend insane amounts of money at Michelin restaurants you’re still in luck.

 Even the average dishes are still great in France.